RatedYK/movieMood/README.md

 Movie Mood is a web application that suggests movies to users based on their prompts using keywords.
 It utilizes the Open Movie Database API (OMDB) and the Rapid API IMDb API to generate movie data.
 This readme file provides instructions on how to run the application on your local machine and contribute to its development.

+## Product Description

+Movie Mood aims to alleviate the decision fatigue that comes with choosing a movie to watch.
+Users can select a mood and a genre, and the application will suggest a movie based on their selections.
+Users can also search for movies by director/year/runtime and more!

+## Technologies Used

+Movie Mood is built using the following technologies:

+Frontend:
+- TypeScript
+- React.js for user interface
+- React Router for routing

+Backend:
+- Node.js and Express.js for server
+- PostgreSQL and pg for database
+- Knex for ORM

 ## Getting Started

 To run the Movie Mood application on your local machine, please follow the steps below: